Madrid is (not) a city for bikes

 - Recommended itineraries: suitable routes for riders, according to their features of comfort and safety.

 - Cyclist Green Belt of Madrid: it is a segregated pedestrian and cycle route which surrounds Madrid City.
 It provides connections with other segregated cycle routes and recommended itineraries.

 - APR (Residential Priority Areas): These are areas within the city with restricted access for motor vehicles, with low traffic density and limited speed, very suitable for bikers.

-A printed copy of this guide can be found at the Centros de Educación Medioambiental.
+A printed copy of this guide can be found at the Centros de Educación Medioambiental (in Spanish).

 - Bikecitizens – cities Madrid: What are you waiting for?
 Get on your bike and explore Madrid.